leonardsangoroh/Swift-Zero-To-100/README.md

     print(cities.reversed())
 ```

-## Storing & Finding Data in Dictionaries
+## Storing and Finding Data in Dictionaries
 Dictionaries don't store items according to their position like arrays do, but instead let us decide where items should be stored. <br>
 Dictionaries stores associations between keys of the same type and values of the same type in a collection with no defined ordering <br>
 When reading from a dictionary, there's a chance that the key does not exist, or the key has no value, hence it always returns an optional. <br>